-With a minimum of 30 footages recorded a day by all three cameras (with some days seeing a little close to a hundred), I have discovered that the three month mark is the best time I need to take down the cameras for a recharge so as not to either run them flat completely or worse, be without coverage because of a dead battery.
+With a minimum of 30 footage recorded a day by all three cameras (with some days seeing a little close to a hundred), I have discovered that the three-month mark is the best time I need to take down the cameras for a recharge so as not to either run them flat completely or worse, be without coverage because of a dead battery.

 If I had the strongest of minds to let things simply be and only charge the battery when I absolutely must or when it runs down flat, it is easy to see that I might be able to get four months of power and maybe, some days more.

 The 12 months battery life claim is thus, simply marketing hype.